912-Dinu-TeodorGabriel/signRecognition/README.md

 # Sign Rcognition
 <h2>Aplication overview</h2>

 <h3>This aplication is based on hand gesture recognition, you can train your own hand gesture, to be precised 5 sign via Tensorflow and the CNN that i created.
 For hand tracking i'm using Mediapipe and OpenCV for camera.
-Each sign, it take about 200 photos to train(see the data_example directory).</h3>
+Each sign takes about 200 photos to train(see the data_example directory).</h3>

 <h3>The meniu contains the gesutres from 1-5.</h3>